RobertLucian/cortex-license-plate-reader-client/README.md

         // "sensor_mode": 5
         // where to save camera's output; applicable just for "camera" type
         // "output_file": "recording.h264"
+        // resolution of the input video; applicable just for the "camera" type
+        // "resolution": [480, 270]
     },
     "broadcaster": {
         // when broadcasting, a buffer is required to provide framerate fluidity; measured in frames